Clare (given name)

+Clare and Claire are usually female in the UK but Clare is a common male name in the US (see list of names below).

 It is very often associated with the Irish County Clare.
 That name was derived from the Irish word ('Clár') given to a small bridge that crossed the River Fergus near the town of Ennis in what is now County Clare.